RavidRo/TradingSystem/Use Cases.md

             1. the product’s information is updated in \_store.
         1. Else, dicline process

+**Tests**:

+-   <ins>_Happy Path_</ins>: One of the managers of the store wants to update a product’s details.
+He enters all the correct information and the product updates in the system.
+-   <ins>_Sad Path_</ins>: One of the managers a store wants to update product’s details.
+After the system queries the user for the product information makes a typing mistake.
+Therefore, the updated information for the product is incorrect.

 ### 4.2.
 Get purchase types and policies

 **Actors**: Store personnel, enter store